bill-kerr/bkerr.dev/src/content/blog/creating-a-blazing-fast-site-with-netlify-and-astro.md

 ### **Caching**

 The first thing I knew I had to do better was caching.
 The old site would send a request for a new document every time.
-This is great if you have a frequently updating website, but as you might surmise from the frequency of my blog posts, that just isn't the case for this site.
+That's great if you have a frequently updating website, but as you might surmise from the frequency of my blog posts, that just isn't the case for this site.

 Netlify has a great CDN that caches pages automatically, but it still requires a trip to their CDN to get the cached version.
 These requests took about 60 milliseconds on average.
 That's great--but we can do better.
 Netlify allows you to modify response headers via a `_headers` file.
 I started out by setting some `Cache-Control` headers.
 In the file below, you can see my reasoning for each cache value.